PrototypeJam/agento6-web/README.md

 To get you started fast, I’ve packed all of the OpenAI Agent SDK code and docs into one ready-to-use file.
 Just add or attach it to your LLM prompts for a seamless custom-agent-building experience.
 Grab the total Agent SDK in one file right [here](https://raw.githubusercontent.com/dazzaji/agento6/refs/heads/main/openai_openai-agents-python.md)!

+## Possible Goals and Ideas

+The best way to test Agento is to throw your own wonderful and weird ideas at it and see what it does, but to help get you started here are some interesting ideas you can use to try out the Agento system.
+These are intended to be ideas or goals that an LLM agent system with the right tools and prompting and memory could make a plan to build then build, test, and deploy to the web as a working finished one-app business.
+I made the ideas clear and definite enough so that they constitute a kind of high level specification with intended outcomes, but concise enough so they are stated as a single paragraph.
+The sweet spot for this is being specific enough about the right things so that smart LLM agents could understand it, decompose it, extrapolate reasonably, turn it into a plan, and actually build and deploy it.
+Naturally, to build and deploy some SWE modules and test/deploy modules (eg via GitHub and Vercel or Replit etc) would also be needed.
+The point of the first 5 modules is to take initial rough ideas to the point that they can server potentially as inputs to such build and deploy additional modules.

+1. **Skill Swap Marketplace**
+   A web app where users list quirky skills they can teach (e.g., juggling, Morse code) and ones they want to learn, and the LLM matches them with others for live video sessions, generating custom lesson plans.
+It builds a simple profile-and-scheduling UI, launches as a commission-based platform, and targets lifelong learners seeking unique, human-to-human exchanges.

+2. **Niche Podcast Finder**
+   An app that takes a user’s obscure interests (e.g., vintage typewriters, urban foraging) and scours the web and X for under-the-radar podcasts, delivering a curated list with summaries and direct links.
+The LLM designs a sleek, searchable interface with a “surprise me” button, deploys it as a free app with premium filters, and aims to hook audio enthusiasts tired of mainstream picks.

+3. **Memory Mixtape Maker**
+   A web tool where users input a life event (e.g., first road trip, breakup), and the LLM crafts a personalized playlist with songs from that era or mood, paired with a short, evocative story about the memory.
+It integrates a music API, builds a shareable output page, and launches as a pay-per-play service for sentimental music lovers craving nostalgia.

+4. **Remote Work Excuse Generator**
+   An app that takes a user’s job type and situation (e.g., missed deadline, bad Wi-Fi), then crafts witty, professional excuses or delay tactics, complete with email templates.
+The LLM pulls tone inspiration from X posts, creates a minimalist UI with a “randomize” feature, and deploys it as a freemium tool for gig workers and procrastinators needing a clever save.

+5. **Micro-Adventure Planner**
+   A web app where users enter their location, free time, and vibe (e.g., chill, thrilling), and the LLM designs a bite-sized local adventure (e.g., a hidden trail, a pop-up event) with a map and checklist.
+It leverages web data and user reviews, builds a mobile-friendly UI, and launches as a subscription service for restless explorers stuck in a rut.

+6. **Voice Note Storyteller**
+   A web app where users upload short voice memos about a day or feeling, and the LLM transforms them into polished, bite-sized short stories or poems with a selectable tone (e.g., whimsical, gritty).
+It builds a clean UI with audio playback and downloadable text, launches as a freemium tool with premium styles, and targets casual creatives who love a narrative twist.

+7. **Hobby Budget Tracker**
+   An app that takes a user’s hobby (e.g., photography, knitting), income, and spending habits, then generates a tailored budget plan with tips to save or splurge smarter, pulling gear prices from the web.
+The LLM designs a dashboard with progress bars and alerts, deploys it as a free app with in-app purchases for custom reports, and aims at enthusiasts wanting financial control.

+8. **Crowdsource My Outfit**
+   A web platform where users upload a photo of clothing items or describe an occasion, and the LLM curates outfit ideas by analyzing X posts and fashion blogs, offering a voting feature for public feedback.
+It builds a social, image-driven UI, launches as a subscription service with a free tier, and targets style-curious folks seeking validation or inspiration.

+9. **Lost Item Sleuth**
+   An app where users describe a misplaced item (e.g., “blue scarf, last seen Tuesday”), and the LLM generates a step-by-step search plan based on psychology and common hiding spots, with a checklist and timer.
+It creates a minimalist, gamified interface, deploys as a one-time-purchase tool, and serves scatterbrained people desperate to declutter their chaos.

+10. **Side Hustle Spark**
+    A web app that asks for a user’s skills, free time, and risk tolerance, then pitches three viable side hustle ideas with startup steps, market insights from web/X data, and a profitability calculator.
+The LLM builds an interactive proposal page with exportable plans, launches as a pay-per-use service, and targets ambitious go-getters hunting for extra cash.

 ## Contribution and Extension

 I encourage you to experiment with this system: